 Q: How does TripMapic work?.
 What is TripMapic ?.
 Why should we use trip mapic to create our travel blog?

-A: Tripmapic is an android app (available on play store) and one can also use it through the website.
-On Tripmapic you can create travel postcard which is a Geo-tagged mini blog of a location .
+A: Tripmapic is an android app on which I am currently working (available on play store) and one can also use it through the website.
+On Tripmapic you can create travel postcard which is a Geo-tagged mini blog of a location.
 You can create these postcards without the internet or mobile network on your phone.

 The postcard or geo-tagged mini-blogs are visible to other travelers via mobile app as well as Tripmapic website